sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/how-tos/creating_changesets_per_project_in_monorepos.md

 ## Overview

 Large repositories often contain multiple projects, making them so-called monorepos.
-It can make sense to run the campaign spec [`steps`][steps] separately in each project and create one changeset per project.
+It can make sense to run the batch spec [`steps`][steps] separately in each project and create one changeset per project.

-That can be done by using [`workspaces`][workspaces] in the campaign specs in two steps:
+That can be done by using [`workspaces`][workspaces] in the batch specs in two steps:

 1. Define the project locations with the `workspaces` property
 2. Produce unique `changesetTemplate.branch` names